 All things said and done, TikTok considers Trumps’ publicity of the TikTok ban unjust and unlawful that infringed the company rights for which they are in a legal battle with the WhiteHouse.
 Judge Carl Nichols of the United States District Court for the District of Columbia has issued a temporary injunction to Trump’s attempt to ban TikTok.
 TikTok’s legal authorities have taken this in good spirit to face the US authorities for the impending ban scheduled for Nov.
 12, 2020.

 While the world awaits America’s final judgment of TikTok, the premise that this situation has invited us to brings to the sight of how data security is America’s integral problem.
-Today, Google & Facebook are constantly accessing data of its global users and fetching them to their authorities in the US.
-These two technology giants talk about consent to improve useability and security, but subliminally they control everything about individual operations to business level.
+Today, Google & Facebook are constantly accessing data of their global users and fetching them to their authorities in the US.
+These two technology giants talk about consent to improve useability and security but subliminally control everything about individual operations to the business level.